luxumbra/daoism-dapp/README.md

 ### Run build

 The build runs `tsc` to lint the code before running `vite build` to bundle the app in `esm`, `cjs` & `iife` formats.
-The production build from Vite is taking a while for such a smol project.
+Note: The production build from Vite is taking a while for such a smol project.

 ```bash
 yarn ui:build